get-glu/glu/docs/guides/gitops-implementation.md

 ```

 A glu system needs some metadata (a container for a name and optional labels/annotations), as well as some optional extras.
-`glu.Name` is a handy utility for creating an instance of `glu.Metadata` with the require field `name` set to the first argument passed.
+`glu.Name` is a handy utility for creating an instance of `glu.Metadata` with the required field `name` set to the first argument passed.
 We happen to want the UI, which is distributed as its own separate Go module:

 ```go